 The JMoF Executive Committee is an organization operating a convention and media related to anthropomorphic animals -- kemono (furry).

 Japan Meeting of Furries (JMoF) was first held in 2013 in Shiga prefecture’s Hikone City, as Japan’s first kemono convention.
 After that, the venue moved to Aichi prefecture’s Toyohashi City.
 In 2020, it welcomed 1,372 attendees and has grown to a scale that has people from inside and outside Japan gathering to it.

 If the JMoF convention could be regarded as a way to start looking forward to the future, we would be happy.
-And we hope to create a world where what lies ahead is a road filled with light that we could proudly walk alongside with a kemono.
+We hope to create a world where what lies ahead is a bright road that we can proudly walk as members of the kemono community.

-As a final note, there are three highly-valued ideas at JMoF called “To Make Laugh”, “To Cultivate”, and “To Establish”, that have been around since its foundation.
-Through smiles and laughter we nurture the present, we recount the past of kemono culture, and we work towards a future that’s overflowing with possibility: this is our philosophy.
+As a final note, we would like to underline the three concepts that JMoF has valued highly since its foundation:“To Make People Smile”, “To Cultivate”and “To Establish”kemono culture.
+Through smiles and laughter we nurture the present, we recount the past, and we work towards a future that’s overflowing with potential: this is our philosophy.